12hk.com

 Above: open-top bus outside Star Ferry pier in Central

-Once you get off the Star Ferry in Central and out of the pier to the road, walk to your right along the road.
+2. Once you get off the Star Ferry in Central and out of the pier to the road, walk a bit to your left along the road to the the bus terminal for number 15C bus (often open-top).

 * * *